 - To create long-term funding to support the RHIC and rural research.

-They argue that having a Canadian rural research agenda with dedicated funding will help to focus research on areas of highest need.
-These investments would benefit patients, practitioners, health service providers, and rural communities.
-Healthy rural communities in turn will contribute to a healthy economy.
+They argue that having a Canadian rural research agenda with dedicated funding will help to focus research on areas of highest need and benefit patients, health service providers, and rural communities.